mindersec/minder/docs/docs/ref/cli/minder_artifact_get.md

 ### Options

 ```
   -h, --help             help for get
   -i, --id string        ID of the artifact to get info from
-  -v, --latest-versions int32   Latest artifact versions to retrieve (default 1)
       --tag string       Specific artifact tag to retrieve
+  -v, --versions int32   Latest artifact versions to retrieve (default 1)
 ```

 ### Options inherited from parent commands